BayLibre/POWERCI/docs/powerci.md

 ### Power Metrics Processsing App ###

-FIXME: seek or write an app that takes a binary IIO stream, plus the xml that describes the IIO channels, and computes:
+**FIXME**: seek or write an app that takes a binary IIO stream, plus the xml that describes the IIO channels, and computes:
 - min/max/average
 - integration-over-time based on sampling rate.